madhurauk/Deep-Learning/readme.md

 Use Spatially Separable Convolution, Depthwise Separable Convolution, Grouped Convolution with Dialation on CIFAR-10 dataset (Learning to use keras functional APIs)

 ### Assignment 6 :
-One Cycle Policy on CIFAR-10
+One Cycle Policy on CIFAR-10 using DavidNet

+### Assignment 7 :
+CyclicLR on CIFAR-10 using ResNet-18

 ### LearningPytorch_MNIST :
 Getting familiar with PyTorch syntax